 - Building: ARC is located in the Crown Hill Center which is a security coded access building.
 If you are attending Open Class for the first time, please phone our office upon your arrival.
 All Open class students must sign in at the office upon arrival.

-- Inside our studios: To safeguard and protect our floors, please observe the following rules
+- Inside our studios: To safeguard and protect our Studio floors, please observe the following rules

 - Dancers that wear pointe shoes, please do toe taping and sewing outside of all studios.

-- Avoid using powders, sprays, lotions, oils, and creams that may come in contact with our floors.
+- Avoid using perfume, fragrances, powders, sprays, lotions, oils, and creams that may come in contact with our floors and other dancers that have sensitive fragrance allergies.
 Clothing that has been exposed to fabric softener or dryer sheets should not come in contact with our floors.

 - Electronic devices: Please silence cell phones and electronic devices prior to entering the studios.
 ARC has a policy of NO cell phone/electronic device use in our studios.
 We would like to optimize the “human connection” in our studios.

 - Photos & Filming: Photography and/or filming of any kind is not allowed without first obtaining written permission from ARC.